HCI Is the Bottleneck

 Even if we assume a perfect model that optimizes the input-output correlation, the model is still fundamentally limited by the information contained in the input, and the usefulness of the output is still fundamentally limited by a human’s ability to interpret and use it.

-Improving input and output interfaces is the bottleneck as models get more capable.
-It can be viewed as an information-theoretic problem.
+Bringing shape to a problem requires back-and-forth communication between humans and AI models.
+And so improving input and output interfaces is the bottleneck as models get more capable.
+We can vie this as an information-theoretic problem.
 How do you get more bits of information into the input stream?
 How do you allow humans to interpret more bits of information from the output stream?
 Now, solutions to these problems aren’t simply algorithmic, but also require existing context to understand.
 That is, it’s not as simple as cramming in more information, but also in doing so in a way that allows humans to create and understand that information.

 What’s the role of HCI with imperfect models?